RGB-Tools/RGB-Documentation/state-transitions.md

 * To the **number of elements of each collection**, including the collection which represent the state itself (**?**)
 This has been designed in order to:
 * Avoid unlimited growth of the client side-validate data per each state transition.
-* Ensures that this size fits the size of the register of a particular virtual machine [AluVM]() which is capable of complex validation purposes working alonside RGB.
+* Ensures that this size fits the size of the register of a particular virtual machine [AluVM]() which is capable of complex validation purposes working alongside RGB.